SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd-ui/Readme.md

 ### Changes to application files

-1. Firstly we need to make changes to the some files.
-This is documented in the [UI-tests](../create-software-tests/create-ui-tests.md) chapter.
-Please follow step 2 under the **Run UI tests in Your Terminal** section.
+1. Firstly we need to make changes to a few files.
+This is documented in the [UI-tests](../create-software-tests/create-ui-tests.md#run-ui-tests) chapter.
+Please follow only step 2 under this section.
 Ignore this step if done already.

-2. Open the app/BusinessPartners/package.json file and ensure the version of the **chromderiver dependency is 114**.
-If not make the necessary change.

-3. Open app/BusinessPartners/wdio.conf.js and make sure the 'goog:chromeOptions' and 'wdi5:authentication' in Capabilities are uncommented. ie., it should like :
+2. Open app/BusinessPartners/wdio.conf.js and make sure the 'goog:chromeOptions' and 'wdi5:authentication' in Capabilities are uncommented. ie., it should like :

     ![wdioConf](./images/ci-cd-10.png)

-4. Now please push these changes to your repository.
+3. Now push these changes to your repository.

 <br>